 SDI-12 is a low data rate protocol designed for agricultural and scientific sensors (SDI-12 website).
 Each sensor can have an address between 0 and 9 (inclusive), and allows for up to 10 different 'measurements'.
 Each of these measurements can actually return a number of different values.
 For example, a soil moisture probe may have a soil moisture and soil temperature measurements, and each of these will return a number of values, each being taken at a certain point along the probe.

 Sensors will usually require external power sources.
 The SensorData can supply either 6v (directly from the battery supply), or a boosted 12v supply.
 6v is preferred, since it uses slightly less power.
-This can be configured with the "Vout Boost Enable" jumper on the circuit board.
+This can be configured with the "Vout Boost Enable" jumper on the circuit board (not available on SensorData Sigfox V2).

 Config App Setup Example: